PRACTICE AREA

 San Diego Workplace Discrimination Attorney for Sexual Orientation and LGBTQ Matters

-Just like sex discrimination, sexual orientation, and LGBTQ discrimination is still a major issue in the United States.
-At Harlan Hillier DiGiacco we believe everyone deserves an equal workplace free from discrimination, no matter their identity or sexual orientation.
+Just like sex discrimination, sexual orientation and LGBTQ discrimination are still major issues in the United States.
+At Harlan Hillier DiGiacco, we believe everyone deserves an equal workplace free from discrimination, no matter their identity or sexual orientation.

 LGBTQ discrimination statistics show that: